nickvence/nickvence.github.io/pages/radiosurgery.rst

 electrical impulse.

-Knowing that proton radiation kill cells and creates scar tissue, our research team was designing a non-invaisve treatment using a proton beam.
-In the dose finding study, we used a rat model to test how much proton radiation was necessary to scar cardiac tissue.
+Knowing that proton radiation kill cells and creates scar tissue, our research team was designing a non-invaisve, proton, radiation treatment.
+I joined this project during the dose-finding portion of the study.
+We used a rat to determine the radiation dose needed to scar cardiac tissue.
+The treatment was to target the Sinoatrial node, the heart's spark plug, with radiation.
+Our hypothesis was that we could detect the development of scar tissue in the Sinatrial node through an Electro-Cardiogram (ECG).

-The animal procedure:
+The animal procedure was :

-- sedating the rat,
+1) sedating the rat,
-- giving the rat a CT-scan_ (3D x-ray),
+2) giving the rat a CT-scan_ (3D x-ray),
-- planning two-beam treatment,
+3) planning two-beam proton radiation treatment,
-- administering proton radiation, and
+4) administering proton radiation, and
-- monitor the heart for signs of scarring.
+5) monitoring the heart for signs of scarring.

-For the first step, `Ying Nie`_, our fearless biologist, placed the rat in an anesthesia box before comfortably securing him in the half-pipe, anesthesia cradle that would carry him for the duration of the experiment (see Fig. 1 upper).
+For the first step, `Ying Nie`_, our fearless biologist, placed the conscious rat in an anesthesia box before comfortably securing the sedated rat in the half-pipe, anesthesia cradle that would carry him for the duration of the experiment (see Fig. 1 upper).

-The second step is to administer a chest CT-scan_ to our furry rodent; this enables the creation of a two-beam radiation treatment plan.
+The second step was administering a chest CT-scan_ to our furry rodent; the resulting 3D image gives our radiation specialist the information to create a two-beam, radiation, treatment plan.
 For a succesful chest scan, the x-ray radiation must be gated (paused) during breathing to keep the exposure from bluring during chest movement.
 On human subjects a box with reflective dots is placed on their chest and the CT-scanner registers its movement with a video feed.
-This set up would not work for our rats;
-they are too small and hidden from the video camera.
+Unfortunately, this setup didn't work, for rats are too small, their breathing amplitude is too shallow, and were pointing away from the camera.

-Our solution was to measure the rat's breathing and artifically move the reflective box.
+Our solution was to use a pressure sensor to measure the rat's breathing and artifically move the reflective box to interface with the CT scanner's existing video recognition system.
-The driving signal came from a BIOPAC pressure sensor with an analogue 10 Volt DC signal.
-I used an Arduino to convert this to a `pulse width modulation`_ signal that drove the servo motor which moved the box.
+The BIOPAC pressure sensor (Fig. 1 lower) output 10 Volt DC analog signal, and I programmed an Arduino Uno to convert this to a `pulse width modulation`_ signal driving the servo motor which moved the reflective box.
 The first video gives an overview, and the second video shows it in action.

 .. youtube:: CQWvdQLp8hk

 .. youtube:: HKLfjAJJxnI

-While the treatment plan was being created, I calibrated the movable proton gantry [#]_ with proton-sensitive film.
-Then we fixed the rat on the table, dialed in the offset, and exposed the rat for the proscribed dose.
+While the treatment plan (step three) was being created, I measured the spatial offset in the gantry [#]_ using proton-sensitive film.
+Then we performed step four: fixing the rat on the table, dialing in the offset, and administering the proscribed radiation dose.

-Afterwards the rats were returned to their cage and monitored for ECG abberations.
+The final step took place over the following weeks as a cardiologist monitored the rat's ECG for aberations that might be caused by scar tissue forming in the heart.

-.. [#] Proton gantry is a movable proton beam.
+.. [#] Proton gantry is a large machine designed to move a proton beam around a patient receiving radiation therapy.

 .. _`Cardiac arrhythmia`: https://en.wikipedia.org/wiki/Arrhythmia
 .. _CT-scan: https://en.wikipedia.org/wiki/CT_scan